 - Liquidity collateral must be sufficiently liquid and tradable that it can be sold quickly at a robust price that is close to pre-sale valuation.
 Collateral should normally trade in a deep and liquid marketplace with transparent pricing; - Valuation collateral should be marked-to-market daily by using independent pricing source; - Credit quality asset used as collateral must be of high credit quality and should be replaced immediately as soon as the credit quality of the collateral or the issuer of the asset being used as collateral has deteriorated to such a degree that it would undermine the effectiveness of the collateral; - Haircut collateral should be subject to prudent haircut policy which should be based on the market risks of the assets used as collateral in order to cover potential maximum expected decline in collateral values during liquidation before a transaction can be closed out with due consideration on stress period and volatile markets.
 The price volatility of the asset used as collateral should be taken into account when devising the haircut policy; - Diversification collateral must be appropriately diversified to avoid concentrated exposure to any single entity and/or entities within the same group and the sub-fund's exposure to issuer(s) of the collateral should be taken into account in compliance with the investment restrictions and limitations set out in Chapters 7.1, 7.1A, 7.1B, 7.4, 7.5, 7.11, 7.11A, 7.11B and 7.14 of the Code; - Correlation the value of the collateral should not have any significant correlation with the creditworthiness of the counterparty or the issuer of the FDIs, or the counterparty of securities financing transactions to the extent that it would undermine the effectiveness of the collateral.
-Securities issued by the counterparty or the issuer of the financial derivative instruments, or the counterparty of securities financing transactions or any of their related entities should not be used as collateral;

-- Management of operational and legal risks the Manager shall have appropriate systems, operational capabilities and legal expertise for proper collateral management; - Independent custody collateral must be held by the Trustee of the relevant sub-fund; - Enforceability collateral must be readily accessible/enforceable by the Trustee of the subfund without further recourse to the issuer of the FDIs, or the counterparty of the securities financing transactions; - Re-investment of collateral unless otherwise specified in the relevant Appendix and subject to prior consultation with the SFC, and in compliance with all applicable laws and regulations including the SFO and the Code, cash collateral received may only be reinvested in short-term deposits, high quality money market instruments and money market funds authorised under Chapter 8.2 of the Code or regulated in a manner generally comparable with the requirements of the SFC and acceptable to the SFC, and subject to corresponding investment restrictions or limitations applicable to such investments or exposure as set out in Chapter 7 of the Code.
+Securities issued by the counterparty or the issuer of the financial derivative instruments, or the counterparty of securities financing transactions or any of their related entities should not be used as collateral; - Management of operational and legal risks the Manager shall have appropriate systems, operational capabilities and legal expertise for proper collateral management; - Independent custody collateral must be held by the Trustee of the relevant sub-fund; - Enforceability collateral must be readily accessible/enforceable by the Trustee of the subfund without further recourse to the issuer of the FDIs, or the counterparty of the securities financing transactions; - Re-investment of collateral cash collateral received may only be reinvested in short-term deposits, high quality money market instruments and money market funds authorised under Chapter 8.2 of the Code or regulated in a manner generally comparable with the requirements of the SFC and acceptable to the SFC, and subject to corresponding investment restrictions or limitations applicable to such investments or exposure as set out in Chapter 7 of the Code.
 Non-cash collateral received may not be sold, re-invested or pledged;

 For the purpose herein, "money market instruments" refer to securities normally dealt in on the money markets, including government bills, certificates of deposit, commercial papers, short-term notes and bankers' acceptances, etc. In assessing whether a money market instrument is of high quality, at a minimum, the credit quality and the liquidity profile of the money market instruments must be taken into account.
-Any re-investment of cash collateral shall be subject to the following further restrictions and limitations and all other restrictions and limitations as may be imposed from time to time by the SFC:
+Any re-investment of cash collateral shall be subject to the following further restrictions and limitations: